honeyberry04's Personal Name List

 Usage: English

-Personal remark: Bertha, other B names
+Personal remark: Bertha, etc

 Diminutive of Bertha, Bernice and other names with a similar sound, or sometimes simply from the English word bird.